sestei/pykitten/README.md

 ```
 This creates a space of 1m between ``l1`` and ``mXend``.
 Optionally, you can specify a refractive index by giving a tuple, e.g. ``(1, 1.44)`` would create a 1m space with a refractive index of 1.44.

-Node names can be omitted when there's an obvious input-output configuration, but can also be specified explicitly,
+Port names can be omitted when there's an obvious input-output configuration, but can also be specified explicitly,

 ```python
   l1.output >> 1.0 >> mXend.fr
 ```
 Here, ``fr`` is borrowed from Optickle, ``mXend.input`` can be used interchangeably (and ``mXend.output`` is the same as ``mXend.bk``).
-For components with more than two nodes, the node names cannot be ommitted.
+For components with more than two ports, the port names cannot be ommitted.

 For photo diodes, the connection direction makes a difference.
 This code will look at the light reflected from the mirror,
 ```python